COVID-19 is Shining a Light on Your Supply Chain, Part 1: Where are the Weaknesses?

 Security risks will likely become a significant factor as we globally prepare to deploy hundreds of millions of COVID-19 test kits, supplies, service infrastructure for testing, and also manage and secure confidential patient test data, and then ultimately distribute vaccines.
 This is the time when “actors with bad intent” will rear their ugly heads and use sophisticated schemes and false claims to produce and distribute counterfeit goods and services.
 We need to build in the visibility and security to prevent this from happening.

-Roddy Martin is chief digital strategist at TraceLink.
+Roddy Martin is Chief Digital Transformation Officer at TraceLink.